verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 ![](/docs/guides/migrate/images/dns-zone-records.png)

-Next, create an ingress for the Prometheus instance for `prometheus.devocne1.foo.io` with the appropriate Cert-Manager annotations.
+Next, create an ingress for the Prometheus instance for `prometheus.devocne1.foo.io` with the appropriate cert-manager annotations.

-**Prometheus ingress**
+**Prometheus Ingress**
 {{< clipboard >}}
 <div class="highlight">